venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 which assumes a dynamic build with a configuration script located at the specified path.
 The debug option can be used for more verbose output from the script.

 For a static build (described above), where the :term:`CCPP-Framework` and the physics libraries are statically linked to the executable and a set of one or more suites are defined at build-time, the ``--suites`` and ``--static`` options must be included.
 The :term:`SDF`\(s) should be specified using the ``--suites`` command-line argument.
-Such files are included with the SCM and NEMSfv3gfs repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
+Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
 Unless the ``--static`` command-line argument is used with the script, it will assume dynamically linked libraries.
 An example of a static build using two :term:`SDF`\s is:

 .. code-block:: console

    ./ccpp/framework/scripts/ccpp_prebuild.py --config=./ccpp/config/ccpp_prebuild_config.py --static \
-    --suites=FV3_GFS_v15,FV3_CPT_v0
+    --suites=FV3_GFS_v15p2,FV3_GFS_v16beta

 If the :term:`CCPP` *prebuild* step is successful, the last output line will be: